DETAILED ACTION

 wherein the sales sub-module is configured to automatically receive from the one or more weather databases the weather data is weather related information based on a geographic location of the workplace and automatically receive from the one or more events databases information about scheduled events occurring within a proximity of 50 km or less to the workplace;

-wherein the projected sales algorithm automatically determines one or more sales trends in real time based on one or more weather patterns, one or more events, one or more promotions, one or more calendar data, and the one or more workplace inputs;
+wherein the one or more projected sales algorithm automatically determines one or more sales trends in real time based on one or more weather patterns, one or more events, one or more promotions, calendar data, and the one or more workplace inputs;

 wherein the projected sales include expected volume of the sales, expected timeframe for the sales, and expected volume of the sales by good and/or and service offered by the workplace; and